Ailoso/KopruluAchievements/README.md

 Achievement libraries for Starcraft 2 Custom Maps that work completely independant from Starcraft 2 Achievements.

-Achievements Beta 2 (07-06-2020)
+Achievements Beta 0.3 (24-10-2020)
 Currently Supports:
 - Achievement Awarding Animations
 - Achievement Race Styles
 - Blizz-like Achievement Display
 - Automatic data fetching and sorting
-- Support for up two 8 players
+- Support for up to 8 players
 - Recently Earned Achievement Display
 - Custom Button in the Game Menu, Hotkey (F11)
+- Stat and Last Match Displays
 - Game Pause

 ## How to Use the Libraries